 Extra shirt for mom: You know, in case you leak through your shirt or your babe vomits on you.
 Oh and there’s always the possibility of having a blowout while you’re holding him/her.
 Save yourself.

 Hand Sanitizer: You won’t always have access to a bathroom to change your babe’s diaper.
 So having some hand sanitizer on hand, is great for cleaning your hands afterward.

 Disinfecting Wipes: Let’s face it, those changing tables in bathrooms are super duper gross, so I always wipe them down first.
 Then I lay my babe down to change on our reusable changing pad.

 Wet Dry Bags (or plastic bags): Always have this on hand for those yucky blow-out clothing or the stuff that’s been vomited on.

 Pacifier: If your babe is into pacifiers, always have at least 2 on hand!

 Blanket: To act as a nursing cover, a burp cloth, or simply a spare for the one that got soiled already.

 If you’re nursing, pack in some extra breast pads in case you leak through.
 You’ll also want to have a cover on hand for those public feedings.
 And nothing against you if you choose not to cover in public!

 For formula-fed babies, have a few clean bottles and nipples.
 And DO NOT FORGET to pack the formula!

-Here’s to hoping that you’re prepared for your outings with that new babe of yours!
+Here’s to hoping that my list of newborn diaper bag essentials keeps you prepared for your outings with that new babe of yours!